 - OverviewLight Needs:Full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.

-- DetailBotanical Pronunciation:ROO-busPlant type:ShrubDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.Foliage color:GreenBlooms:Spring flowers, followed by midsummer fruit.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsRosemary (Rosmarinus); Yarrow (Achillea); Salvia (Salvia); Lavender (Lavandula); Russian Sage (Perovskia)
+- DetailBotanical Pronunciation:ROO-busPlant type:ShrubDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.Foliage color:GreenBlooms:Spring, followed by midsummer fruit.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsRosemary (Rosmarinus); Yarrow (Achillea); Salvia (Salvia); Lavender (Lavandula); Russian Sage (Perovskia)

 - CareCare InformationProvide well-drained, neutral soil.
 Water deeply, regularly during first growing season to establish extensive root system.
 Fertilize in early spring and summer.
 After harvest, prune only canes that have fruited, leaving newly emerged canes to overwinter and produce next year's fruit.
 In late spring, remove all dead canes with no new growth.Light Needs:Full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.